 What’s the price per roll of Save Trees vs Reel Toilet paper?

-When comparing Save Trees and Reel Toilet Paper*, there isn’t much daylight, pricewise.
+When comparing Save Trees and Reel Toilet Paper*,there isn’t much daylight, pricewise.

-For a one time purchase of a 24 pack, Reel costs $43.99, or $1.83 per roll, while Save Trees is $46.99, or $1.96 per roll.
-Looking at the cost per 100 sheets, Reel comes in at $0.61, while Save Trees is slightly higher at $0.65.
-So, Reel offers better value per sheet.
+For a one-time purchase of a 24-pack, Reel costs $43.99, or $1.83 per roll, while Save Trees is $49.99, or $2.08 per roll.
+Looking at the cost per 100 sheets, Reel comes in at $0.61, while Save Trees is slightly higher at $0.69.
+So, Reel offers better value per sheet and per roll.

 The verdict: Reel vs Save Trees